charlesstevenang-dot/ECE-2112-PA1/README.md

 Thank you for reading!!

 **README FILE VERSION HISTORY**\
-August 20, 2026 - Inputted the initial base for the README file.
+August 20, 2026 - Inputted the initial base for the README file. <br>
-August 21 2026 - Added descriptions of the functions and methods to Problems A and B
+August 21 2026 - Added descriptions of the functions and methods to Problems A and B <br>
+August 22 2026 - Learned how to use code blocks and highlights (tweaked descriptions) <br>